 In the absence of intervention, market prices reflect market supply and demand.
 Because they want to maximize benefits (utility and profit), each economic actor will efficiently allocate their own resources.

-Consumers will use their money and resources efficiently to maximize the utility from the consumption of goods and services.
+Consumers will use their money and resources efficiently to maximize the utility of the goods and services they consume.
 They will buy from sellers and look for the most affordable price.

 Meanwhile, producers will use the most efficient production factors.
 They must choose the most appropriate production method to cut costs and charge high prices to maximize profits.

-Since each looks for the best, the output and the equilibrium price are the best.
+Since each seeks the best, the output and price at equilibrium are the best.
 When looking for the lowest price, consumers realize that producers are unwilling to supply them.
 Likewise, when charging a high price, producers see that no consumer is willing to buy it.
 Therefore, both parties will adjust the decision according to supply and demand conditions.

 The invisible hand basically tries to convey that without external intervention (e.g., the government), the market will automatically be in each party’s best economic interests.
-When the market is in a disequilibrium condition, the market mechanism will move the market toward equilibrium.
+When the market is in disequilibrium, the market mechanism will move it toward equilibrium.

 For example, when prices are lower than market prices, demand is higher than supply.
 The market experiences shortage (or excess demand).
-The market mechanism will drive changes in demand and supply to a new equilibrium.
-Prices will tend to rise.
+The market mechanism drives changes in demand and supply to a new equilibrium, and prices tend to rise.

 Due to the low supply, some consumers are willing to pay more.
 At the same time, as prices rise, producers are willing to supply more.
 This condition will continue until the new equilibrium is reached, i.e., when the quantity demanded equals the quantity supplied.

-The market mechanism also works when the market is in excess supply.
+The market mechanism also works when there is excess supply.
 Because prices are above equilibrium, the market sees more of the goods being supplied than demanded.
-It becomes a signal for consumers and producers to adjust demand and supply.
+This becomes a signal for consumers and producers to adjust demand and supply.
 In the end, an equilibrium is reached at a lower price than before.

 The invisible hand concept is closely related to the concept of a free market, especially laissez-faire.
 This concept emphasizes “letting things go on their own, without any interruption or intervention.”
 In the laissez-faire concept, the role of government is absent or at least minimized.
 That is what underlies classical economist thinking.